 Our in-house Arctic Outreach was developed as a way to actively give back and support Northern communities across the Canadian Arctic.
 We have enabled large donations to be distributed in northern communities for youth and children to participate in sports and recreation, as well as contributions to the local food banks.

 In addition to donations, we also choose to supply our operations with locally sourced products that are made with minimal impact on the environment.
 Our commitment to limit our impact and to support small local operators and businesses, is a proud decision we honour, season upon season.

 We actively support our partners and their mandates with National Historic Sites, Provincial and National Parks, as well as museum exhibits and the hosting of both historical and archeological artefacts.
 Following our involvement in the successful partnership of the 2014 Victoria Strait Expedition - resulting in the find of Sir John Franklin's Erebus in the Northwest Passage, we endeavour to continue the evolution of social, education and historical outreach programs committed to share the historical value of Canada's history.

 Great, we have plenty to share.
-Ask us for a copy of our full Responsible Travel Philosophy.
+View our responsible travel philosophy

 Your experience is enhanced by our commitment.
 Our proprietary team of Adventure Concierges provide an exceptionally unique level of personalized customer service to ensure your voyage with us is, unforgettable.
 Upon entrance to your cabin each guest is met with a hand signed card by your personal adventure concierge.
 Have questions?
 Just ask.
 Need something we haven't thought of?
 Let them know.
 Have a request?
 Come talk with us.
 Our guests are our priority